ChrisMacNaughton/solr-cloud/README.md

 solr-version:
   The version of Apache Solr to install
   *Default:*: 5.2.1

+schema:
+  The schema to install
 # Contact Information

 Though this will be listed in the charm store itself don't assume a user will know that, so include that information here: